 “This is the only Mardi Gras event in Western Washington that’s not just for grown-ups, doesn’t encourage alcohol, and doesn’t require a cover charge,” said Valerie Stafford, president of the Concrete Chamber.
 “Everyone is welcome to be in the parade or just watch from the side.
 The only rule is to keep it fun and family-friendly.”

-When asked why he started the decade-long tradition, Cooley has always answered, “Why not?!”
+When asked why he started the tradition so many years ago, Cooley has always answered, “Why not?!”

 “Winter can be a challenging time in a small town,” said Stafford.
 “We like any excuse to get out, dance in the street and laugh with our friends and neighbors.”